 UNESCO has designated it as a world heritage site in Patan, Gujarat.
 This stepwell is near the Saraswati River.
 And it can outline back to the realm of Chalukya density in the 11th century.
 According to legend, Udayamati, the wife of Bhima I, made the temple in his memory.
 The baoli, which restates to Queen’s Stepwell, recalls the Maru-Gurjara architectural type.

 There were carvings of Vishnu in his various avatars on the walls.
 And it was a place of worship.
 This stepwell consists of seven stages, and every step is adorned with various religious imagery and statues.
-Due their architecture and creative handwork make this stepwell different from others.
+Their architecture and creative handwork make this stepwell different from others.

 How to Reach Rani ki Vav, Gujarat: